My 8 Full Time Living In Our RV Regrets

 The other regret we made when we bought our RV is we fell victim to the extended warranty.
 The thing is, we were completely green, and neither of us had been on an RV for any amount of time growing up.

-Now, I’m very sure there’re instances where you’re grateful you’ve your extended warranty.
-But, if you ask me now, you probably don’t need an extended warranty.
+I’m sure there are instances when you’re grateful you have your extended warranty.
+But if you ask me now, you probably don’t need one.

-And note, I’m not saying you shouldn’t get the extended RV warranty.
-While most of the extended RV warranties are garbage, there’re, at the same time, some that are excellent.
+And note, I’m not saying you shouldn’t get an extended RV warranty.
+While most are garbage, there are some that are excellent.

-Like anything else, you must always research, weigh the pros/cons and pick the right package based on your needs.
+Like anything else, you must continually research, weigh the pros and cons, and pick the right package based on your needs.

 For example, you could start by checking out your insurance policy before opting for an extended warranty.
 You might be surprised to find it covers more than you expect.